alex/nyt-2020-election-scraper/README.md

 ## Development

 Contributions are welcome, but please make sure you read and fill out the [the pull request template](.github/pull_request_template.md) when submitting your changes.
+We would also appreciate it if you could read the short [contributing guide](https://github.com/alex/nyt-2020-election-scraper/blob/master/CONTRIBUTING.md).

 Please do not modify any of the static files (html, csv, or txt).
 These files are dynamically generated.